SaimAhmad-h/NLP-ReviewEngine/README.md

 ## ⚠️ Known Limitations

 1. **Small synthetic test set** — With only 11 unique unseen test reviews, LR scores fluctuate significantly with each wrong prediction and are not statistically reliable.
+VADER, evaluated on all 275 samples, is the most trustworthy metric.

 2. **Roman Urdu handling** — NLTK stopwords and VADER are English-only.
 Roman Urdu tokens are not cleaned or understood by VADER, reducing accuracy on mixed-language reviews.

 3. **Intent labels from rules** — Intent ground truth is generated by the same keyword rules used at inference time, meaning the intent classifier learns to replicate a rule-based system rather than true intent understanding.

 4. **NMF on small dataset** — Topic separation is less clean on small datasets.
+On the synthetic set, only 4 of the 5 possible topic labels appear in the document-topic distribution.
 Topics may overlap or not perfectly align with real-world categories.

+5. **Imbalanced intent classes** — Refund Request and Delivery Issue each have only 13 samples in the full dataset and only 1 sample each in the test set, making per-class evaluation for these intents unreliable.

 ---

 ## 🧠 Key Concepts

 **Why TF-IDF over Bag of Words?**
 BoW treats all words equally.
 TF-IDF penalises words that appear in nearly every document and rewards rare but discriminative terms — giving the classifier stronger signal.
+On this small synthetic dataset both methods score identically (0.5455 accuracy); the advantage of TF-IDF is more pronounced on larger corpora.

 **Why Logistic Regression?**
 Fast, interpretable, and strong on text classification.
 Word-level coefficients directly reveal which tokens drive each prediction.